What is sexual assault?

 If you’ve been raped or sexually assaulted

 If you’ve been raped or sexually assaulted, we can help.
-You can report the assault to police by calling 999 or 101, or you can contact us directly by calling 0300 3034626, or by submitting an online referral form and we will call you back at a time you specify.
+You can report the assault to police by calling 999 or 101, or you can contact us directly by calling 0300 303 4626, or by submitting an call back form and we will call you back at a time you specify.
 You may need time to think about what has happened to you however, consider getting medical help as soon as possible, because you may be at risk of pregnancy or sexually transmitted infections (STIs).

 If you want the crime to be investigated, the sooner a forensic medical examination takes place, the better the outcome.
 After 10 days forensic evidence can no longer usually be gathered, although we can still help you in other ways.